pdjr-signalk/pdjr-skplugin-devantech/README.md

 in a meaningful way and allows relay channels to be described in terms of their function or application.

-Secondly, the plugin installs a handler on each defined Signal K relay output channel that translates state change requests into relay module operating commands.
+Secondly, the plugin installs a PUT handler on each defined Signal K relay output channel that translates state change requests into relay device operating commands.

-The plugin uses the Devantec module's TCP ASCII module operating mode.
+Devantech modules are not consistent in providing positive confirmative responses to relay operating commands and are somewhat inconsistent in the ways in which device status reports can be requested.
+The plugin works around these problems as best i

 ## Configuration